jackdoe/programming-for-kids/week-014.md

     for r in remove:
         falling.remove(r)

-    # advance the snakes
+    # advance the snakes downwards
     for f in falling:
         f.y += 1

-    # check if the snakes are outside of the game area
+    # check if the snakes are outside of the game area, and set game over
     for f in falling:
         if not f.colliderect(game_area):
             game_over = True

-    # add new snakes if needed
+    # add new snakes if there are less than 5 on the screen
     if len(falling) < 5:
         drop()